topquark22/electronics/LM317/README.md

 The output will be the values of the fixed resistors R1, R2 that should be used,along with the actual output voltage that will be produced.

-The current resistor list gives accurate results up to V_out = 72.
-If you need higher voltage, edit the resistor list in the script.

 ![sample invocation](sample-run.png)

+The resistor list in the script allows for accurate results up to V_out = 72.
+If you need higher voltage, edit the resistor list.